NotMadscientist/CCCaster/ReadMe.txt

     Relaying is automatically performed, however it is not guaranteed to work for all networks.

     Some routers may be too restrictive, in which case you must open a port to netplay.

-Other notes:

-    Run Add_Handler_Protocol.bat once as admin to launch directly from http://seemeinmelty.meteor.com/

-    If you use an analog controller, make sure to adjust the deadzone, else you might get weird inputs.

-    The GRP folder fixes the graphics for the hidden stages, credits to Erkz.

 Running under Wine: